 Protecting your information

-We and/or the insurers or credit providers may use publicly available data from a variety of sources, including credit reference agencies and other external organisations to verify your identity or creditworthiness to avoid fraud and to obtain beneficial quotes and payment options on your behalf.
-Each of these searches may appear on your credit report whether or not your application proceeds.
+We and/or the insurers or credit providers may use publicly available information from a variety of sources, including credit reference agencies and other external organisations, to verify Your identity or creditworthiness to avoid fraud and to obtain beneficial quotes and payment options on Your behalf.
+Each of these searches may appear on Your credit report whether or not Your application proceeds.

 How to make a claim

 Your Insurance Booklet includes a claims procedure, which tells You what steps You should take if You wish to make a claim.
 You must notify the Claims Department of a claim or circumstance which may give rise to a claim as soon as possible.
 You will be provided with every assistance in submitting a claim and seeking reimbursement.
 Full premiums are due before settlement of any claim.